trakio/mongo-lock/README.md

 Key based pessimistic locking for Ruby and MongoDB.
 Is this key avaliable?
 Yes - Lock it for me for a sec will you.
 No - OK I'll just wait here until its ready.

-It correctly handles timeout_ins and vanishing lock owners (such as machine failures)
+It handles timeouts and and vanishing lock owners (such as machine failures)

 ## Installation